OmidArdestani/Chart-User-Action/README.md

 ## Usage

-To use the QCustomPlot User Interaction Library in your project, follow these steps:
+To use the Chart User Interaction Library in your project, follow these steps:

 1. **Installation**: Clone the repository or download the source code.
 2. **Integration**: Include the necessary files in your project and link against the required libraries (e.g., QCustomPlot).
-3. **Initialization**: Initialize the library and attach it to your QCustomPlot instance.
+3. **Initialization**: Initialize the library and attach it to your QCustomPlot or QML Chart instance.
 4. **Configuration**: Customize the behavior and appearance of the user interaction tools according to your requirements.
 5. **Integration**: Integrate the user interaction tools into your application's GUI and connect them to appropriate signals and slots.